Sienci-Labs/Resources/lmmk2/lmk2-advanced/ytsb-lmk2-tool-changing.md

 ## Method 3: gSender Tool Change

-The g-code for tool changing is an M6 command, in which the program will pause until the user tells it to continue, usually through a ‘Resume’ and/or ‘Confirm Tool Change’ button on the machine interface program.
+The g-code for tool changing is an M6 command, in which the program will pause until the user tells it to continue, usually through a 'Resume' and/or 'Confirm Tool Change' button on the machine interface program.
 In CAM programs, this M6 will be inserted in your g-code if there are toolpaths using different bits, thus requiring tool changes.
 On <a href="https://sienci.com/gSender/">gSender</a>, you can program what happens when there is M6 in your g-code, therefore allowing you to easily change your bits with pre-programmed actions.
 Full instructions can be found <a href="https://resources.sienci.com/view/gs-additional-features/#tool-changing">here</a>.